Hodges-Derek/Research-Documents-Notes/README.md

 <p>•	A server that integrates with the Node.JS HTTP Server: socket.io</p>
 <p>•	A client library that loads on the browser side: Socket.io-client</p>

 <p>The main idea behind Socket.IO is that you can send and receive any events you want, with any data you want.
-Any objects that can be encoded as JSON will do, and binary data is supported too.</p>
+Any objects that can be encoded as JSON will work, and binary data is also supported.</p>

 <p><strong>The following examples of code are examples that can be used to include or exclude certain people from a chat room.</strong></p>